gurungabit/iast/docs/ARCHITECTURE.md

 - Each session establishes secure TN3270 connections
 - Sessions tied to authenticated users
 - Graceful cleanup on disconnect
+- WebSocket disconnect does NOT destroy TN3270 session (allows navigation)
+- Explicit session destruction only on tab close

 ## Development